BestReviews is reader-supported and may earn an affiliate commission. Details

-Set of two identical rectangular shades.
-Comes in choice of sizes.
+Set of 2 identical rectangular shades.
+Comes in a choice of sizes.
 Reflective.
-Versatile – install vertically or horizontally for perfect fit.
-Overlap when needed to fit.
-Easy install and store when done.
+Versatile; install vertically or horizontally for a perfect fit.
+Overlap when needed.
+Easy to install and store when done.
 Keeps out 99% of the sun's rays.
 Looks good because it fits well instead of bunching up.

 Rearview mirror can interfere with complete coverage.
 Occasionally discolors light dashboards.

 Durable accordion-style shade.
-For select Chevrolet and GMC vehicles, although company offers styles for other makes and models.
+For select Chevrolet and GMC vehicles, although the company offers styles for other makes and models.
 Custom-patterned to follow the contours of the windshield.
 Outside silver reflective surface.
 Interior soft felt surface.
 Foam core center insulates.
-Choice of colors.

 There are plenty of things to enjoy about the summer, but how hot the interior of your car gets after it’s parked in the sun for a few hours is definitely not one of them.
 If you’ve ever sat on leather seats, touched the steering wheel, or tried to put on your seat belt in a broiling car, it can feel like placing your hand on a hot stovetop.

 Fortunately, there’s a simple fix: investing in a car sun shade can help to keep your car more comfortable no matter how sunny the day.
 But there is such a wide variety of options that it can be hard to find the right sun shade for your car.

 At BestReviews, we believe in frustration-free shopping.
 If you’re looking for a car sun shade, our shopping guide is the perfect place to start.
 It has all the tips and tricks you need to choose the best shade for your vehicle and budget.